chrislattman/blogging-project/docs/aws/README.md

 Amazon Web Services (AWS) is a major cloud provider, offering services used by companies worldwide to host web applications.

-Some major AWS services (some of which are described below):
+Here are some major AWS services (some of which are described below):

 - [Amazon Elastic Cloud Compute (EC2)](#using-ec2): virtual machines available for rent
     - Amazon Linux 2 is the official Linux distribution for AWS